zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

    1. Extract the name server IP list.
    2. Return the following from the Method:
       1. The extracted list of name server IP addresses (parent zone name servers).
-   3. Exit these test procedures.
+   3. Exit these procedures.

 8. If the *Parent Name Server IP* set is empty then do:
    1. Return the following from the Method:
       1. Undefined value.
 (Parent name severs cannot be determined.)
-   2. Exit these test procedures.
+   2. Exit these procedures.

 ### Outputs